 Independent living with Episcopal SeniorLife Communities is a great option if you’re ready to downsize to an apartment or patio home, and want all the advantages of retirement community living that gives you more time to do what you want.
-At Episcopal SeniorLife Communities, we offer independent living apartments for seniors at five of our communities, plus patio homes available at Seabury Woods, and senior housing at three of our communities.
+At Episcopal SeniorLife Communities, we offer independent living apartments for seniors at five of our communities, patio homes available at Seabury Woods, and senior housing at three of our communities.

 Moving into an independent living community means you can maintain your active lifestyle with convenient extras to make life more enjoyable.
 Of course, if your needs change and you decide it’s time for some extra help with your daily activities, all our residents have priority consideration to our assisted living communities, as well as to skilled nursing at the Episcopal Church Home.

-Explore our retirement communities near Rochester by taking a look at our independent living communities to learn more:
+Explore our retirement communities near Rochester by taking a look at our independent living and senior housing communities to learn more:

 While each person is different from another, in many cases, lifestyle preferences change as people grow older.
 Many people would like to age in place if they can, but it isn’t always easy or affordable to do this as time goes by.
 The family home may become too big and difficult to maintain.
 Friends and family often move away, so the same support networks aren’t in place.
 And for lots of older people, the idea of a more carefree lifestyle is very appealing.